aryan1209/TEAM-COMPUTEKIT--QCG/README.md

 For eg: The input is 7 and the random number sequence is [1,2,5,6,6,4,3]

-As per this sequence, the word to corresponding to each will be played by an audio file
+As per this sequence, the word corresponding to each will be played by an audio file.
+The user will listen these and then have to guess that random sequence of the audio files.
+This will help the user to enhance their memory.

-**GAME 2-TYPING CORRECT ALPHABET BY LISTING TO ALPHABETS AUDIO TO ENHANCE PRONOUNCIATION (KIDS) **

-In this game, we have firstly generated a single random number from 1-26 correspoonding to each english alphabet.
-We make qubits corresponding to every numbers and then we built a circuit using a hadmard gate.
-We got an output of a number from 1-26 and then we make an array of 26 indices which corresponds to each voice of the given alphabet.
+***💻 Tech Stack / Dependencies***

+**PYTHON** - This project is made using the python programming language

+**QISKIT** - Used to generate random numbers by applying hadamrad gates

+**NUMPY** - To work with matrices

+**GOOGLE COLAB** - Editor used in project